roppenheimer/AndroidAPS-alt-Guide/docs/pages/BG-Source.md

 * Select Glimp in ConfigBuilder (setting in AndroidAPS).

 **For users of MM640g or MM630g:**<br>
-* If not already set up then download [600SeriesAndroidUploaer](http://pazaan.github.io/600SeriesAndroidUploader/) and follow instructions on [nightscout](http://www.nightscout.info/wiki/welcome/nightscout-and-medtronic-640g).
+* If not already set up then download [600 Series Android Uploader](http://pazaan.github.io/600SeriesAndroidUploader/) and follow instructions on [Nightscout](http://www.nightscout.info/wiki/welcome/nightscout-and-medtronic-640g).
 * In 600 Series Uploader go to Settings > Send to xdrip+ and select ON (tick).
 * Select MM640g in ConfigBuilder (setting in AndroidAPS).